bminer/module-concat/README.md

 		`node_modules`, the `browser` field in the `package.json` file (if found) is used to determine which file to actually include in the project.
+	- `allowUnresolvedModules` - Set to `true` to prevent unresolved modules from throwing an Error; instead, the `require(...)` expression will not be replaced, and the unresolved module will be added to `stats.unresolvedModules` (see below).
+Defaults to `false`.
 	- Any [option supported by resolve.sync]
 		(https://github.com/substack/node-resolve#resolvesyncid-opts) except
 		`basedir` and `packageFilter`, which can be overwritten.